 Following a decision to recover the processes and business functions of a shopping centre, recovery of all retail units within the shopping centre should be co-ordinated.
-(See section 5)
+(See Section 5)

-Each retail unit is responsible for their own business continuity plans that meet their requirements to restore business activities and, that meet the requirements of the Transitional Protocol - Good Practice Guidance for Continuing to Prevent the Spread of Covid-19.
+Each retail unit is responsible for their own business continuity plans that meet their requirements to restore business activities and, that meet the requirements of the Return to Work Safely Protocol.